-Any of the 127 samples in the (RAM) memory may be assigned to a Sound on any of the drum tracks.
-The samples can be replaced, relocated and otherwise managed in the SAMPLES manager found in the GLOB-

-AL MENU.
-See section "14.2 SAMPLES" on page 58.
-Select the active drum track by pressing [TRK] + one of the [PADS].
-Open the SAMPLE parameter page by pressing the [SMPL] key.
+Any of the 127 user samples may be assigned to a Sound on any of the drum tracks.
+The user samples can be replaced, relocated and otherwise managed in the SAMPLES manager found in the GLOBAL MENU.
+See section "13.
+GLOBAL MENU" on page 53.
+Select the active drum track by pressing [TRACK] + one of the [PADS].
+Open the SAMPLE parameter page by pressing the second [PARAMETER] key, SAMPLE.

-Turn DATA ENTRY knob D to bring up a list of samples.
+Press DATA ENTRY knob D to bring up a list of samples.